Efficient evaluation of noncommutative polynomials using tensor and noncommutative Waring decompositions: Introduction

 One of the original efforts here was Voiculescu's free probability, which started by developing a notion of entropy for operator variables and which has a become a big area having many associations to random matrix theory, \cite{MS17}.
 Some other directions are free analytic function theory, cf. \cite{KVV14} and free real algebraic geometry \cite{BKP16} with some consequences for system engineering being \cite{HMPV09}.
-Our paper develops the \nc \ analogue of the classical Waring problem.
+Our paper concerns and gives applications for the \nc \ variant of the classical Waring problem.